Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 If said text key does not exist inthe text resource file, the text key will be displayed instead.

-## Module 2 - Comprehension check: Add info page
+## Module 2 - Knowledge check: Add info page

 ### Which file in the application repository has to be adjusted if you wish to manually change the page order of existing pages?